Dreamsorcerer/bthidhub/filters/README.md

 Running that through ``hid-replay``, it works!

-It's also worth noting that the first byte is the report ID (1), we can use this when writing a filter, to ensure we only change pointer events.
+It's also worth noting that the first byte is the report ID (1), we can use this when writing a filter to ensure we only change pointer events.

 ## Writing a filter